How to Homeschool with Prodigy: 3 Easy Steps for SuccessAll Posts

 All these features can help boost engagement and motivate them to spend more time playing.
 And the more they play Prodigy, the more likely they'll answer additional math questions and strengthen their math skills.

 But we couldn’t leave out awesome parents like you!
-All Premium Membership packages also come with exclusive features for parents, including (but not limited to):
+All Membership packages also come with exclusive features for parents, including (but not limited to):

 - 🎁 Goals & Rewards — Set regular Goals for your child, then send them fun in-game Rewards to keep them motivated.